What is Adult Rhinoplasty?

 Adult Rhinoplasty Consultation & Procedure

 During a consultation for rhinoplasty in Dr. Monica Tadros’ office located near 300 Grand Ave, Englewood, NJ 07631, an entire strategy for your treatment will be assessed and implemented.
 Your nose will be thoroughly examined and your medical history taken by a board-certified specialist.
 Dr. Tadros will inspect both the inside and outside of the nose to make sure that both cosmetic and functional concerns are fully addressed and the predetermined techniques being performed will not compromise either.
 Photographs will be taken and Dr. Monica Tadros will use an exclusive computer software program to illustrate what type of a results can be anticipated.
-Rhinoplasty specialist in NJ will take this time to discuss with you your goals, your surgical options, and all of the details pre/post- surgery.
+Facial plastic surgeon in NJ & NYC will take this time to discuss with you your goals, your surgical options, and all of the details pre/post- surgery.

 It cannot be stressed enough about how strong communication between a patient and the surgeon is necessary while considering and forecasting rhinoplasty.
 Nasal anatomy, skin type, history of prior nasal surgery, ethnic background, and age are all essential aspects to be measured in the preoperative phase of discussion.
 During the preoperative evaluation, Dr. Tadros will both listen carefully to your anxieties as well as desired outcome, not only with respect to what you want reformed, but also to what you wish to remain the same.
 Today, computer imaging is aids as a massive tool to assist in the exploration and dialogue between you and your surgeon.
 By utilizing the imaging system, Dr. Monica Tadros will be able to critically facilitate the mutual understanding and provide you with a realistic view of what can be accomplished by surgery.